Reading time: 10-15 min

 In a pandemic, our consciousness that “summarises” our complex life in relatively simple and reductive terms finally flashes us a constant state of alarm and our thoughts maintain this state by crawling along with the manyfold scenarios.

 Daily life now: try to think “small”.

-If you are someone that keeps thinking about the situation from a larger perspective and your sophisticated brain is suggesting several scenarios where the danger could become immanent for you, try to avoid the pitfalls of blaming others.
+If you are someone who keeps thinking about the situation from a larger perspective and your sophisticated brain is suggesting several scenarios where danger could become imminent for you, try to avoid the pitfalls of blaming others.
 Be aware that blaming others also generates fear.
 When we perceive wrongdoing it is experienced as a threat to ourselves and we will sink in the primal survival fear.